c0pperdragon/C64-Video-Enhancement/README.md

 * Some TVs also use a TSSR jack to input YPbPr, probably to safe cost and space.
 There it is possible to directly use a cable with two TSSR plugs on both sides (given that the TV uses the same pin assignment: Tip=Y, Ring 1=Pb, Ring 2=Pr, Sleeve=GND).

-## Contact

-I am in preparation of manufacturing 10 kits, and this will probably be all I make by hand.
-As I received nearly as much orders already, you may just be able to get on my list if you contact me on: reinhard.grafl (at) aon.at

 ## Create your own kit
 Everything to create the RF replacement board as well as the VIC adapter board (see the A-Video board repository) is